 Carbon Capture via electrodialysis

-Figure 8.
-EDX profile representing % of detected elements in crystallised salts from the evaporated liquid sample (left) and crystalline structure of catholyte formed on the bottom of the glass container (right).
+Figure 9.A) EDX profile representing % of detected elements in crystallised salts from the evaporated liquid sample, B) crystalline structure of catholyte formed on the bottom of the glass container (right).

-Figure 9.
+Figure 10.
 Comparison between the amounts of salts generated in the collected catholyte, for the open circuit and loaded MFCs.

-Further analysis of the accumulated salts shows that apart from high pH and high concentration of the solution, the salts formed following the evaporation of samples, showed 88% on average content as sodium salt.
-As can be seen in Figure 9, the amount of salts that have migrated from the anode to the cathode in the loaded MFCs is far higher than the solid mass measured from the open circuit units; this is also proportional to the amount of liquid catholyte formed.
+Further analysis of the accumulated salts shows that apart from high pH and high concentration of the solution, the salts formed following the evaporation of samples, showed on average 88% content as sodium salt.
+As can be seen in Figure 10, a significantly higher amount of salts migrated from the anode to the cathode in the loaded MFCs is far higher than the solid mass measured from the open circuit units; this is also proportional to the amount of liquid catholyte formed.
 If the amount of salts generated under open circuit (no charge transfer) is deducted from the amount of salts generated by the loaded MFCs, then a net weight of 3.3g/mL can be directly attributed to electro-osmotic drag and ORR.
-In addition, the chemical properties of the catholyte generated under load conditions, such as high pH, high conductivity and high salinity, may be suitable as a disinfection agent, which is forming part of our immediate next steps.
+In addition, the chemical properties of the catholyte generated under load conditions, such as high pH, high conductivity and high salinity, may be suitable as a disinfection agent, which is forming part of our continuing research.
 Initial findings suggest that the chemical composition of the catholyte is consistent with mineral phases such as trona, (Na3(CO3)(HCO3) 2H2O) and Na2 CO3 2H2O.Trona is a mixture of two phases of sodium carbonate/bicarbonate (data not shown).

+Discussion

 The key issue for the implementation of Carbon Capture and Storage (CCS) is the high cost of sorbents.
 The current practice for CCS is effectively capturing CO2 in the flue gas by an alkaline hydroxide absorbing solution, in order to react and form an alkaline carbonate solution with a normal gas-liquid absorption tower; for example, CO2 + MOH → MHCO3 where M represents a metal such as sodium .
 The use of alkaline sorbents have been shown as a method for carbon capture [27] and the MFC could be a method for a sorbent production that produces electrical energy [28].

 Electro-dialysis is a process that depends on the principle that most dissolved salts are positively or negatively charged and they will migrate to electrodes with opposing charges.
 Electro-dialysis systems do this by using expensive membranes [29].
-In the MFC presented here, wastewater which was supplemented with sodium acetate is utilised as the carbon energy source for the microorganisms, which break it down for consumption.
+In the MFC presented here, wastewater was supplemented with sodium acetate and utilised as the carbon energy source for the microorganisms, which break it down for consumption.
 This dissociates the sodium ions, which migrate over to the cathode through the ceramic material, as a direct consequence of the electricity being generated, thus effecting electrodialysis and ion separation.
-Cost effectiveness has been achieved by choosing cost efficient materials and simplified methods of preparation.
-For example, carbon veil used as a gas diffusion matrix is 100 times cheaper than 30% PTFE pre-treated, commercially available carbon cloth (fuelcellearth).
-The calculated cost of in house prepared activated carbon cathodes is 120 £/m2 which would be 7 times cheaper in comparison to the same coating on carbon cloth.
+This method is truly cost effective because inexpensive materials and simplified methods of preparation were employed.
+For example, carbon veil used as a gas diffusion matrix is 100 times cheaper than 30% PTFE pre-treated, commercially available carbon cloth (e.g. as supplied by fuelcellearth).
+The calculated cost of in house prepared activated carbon cathodes is 120 £/m2 which is 7 times cheaper to using the same coating on carbon cloth.